Student Leadership Awards recognize the leadership, talent, and impact Middlebury students have on campus and in the local community.

 Students, faculty, and staff are invited to nominate students or student organizations for any of the awards listed below.

 Click the name of the award to fill out the nomination form, You are welcome to nominate individuals or groups for more than one award.
 You can also use recommendations you've written for your nominees.

 Thank you for your help to honor and celebrate our students in this way.

 Awarded annually to a sophomore woman of color who throughout her first year demonstrated leadership, scholarship, and activism in the college community.
 The purpose of the award is to encourage academic excellence and affirm the important role of diversity on campus.

 Established in 1962 in memory of Barbara Buchanan '62.
 Awarded to the graduating senior woman who represents Barbara’s academic excellence and her ideal of service.

 Awarded annually to a well-rounded first-year student who demonstrates academic excellence and relates well to others.
-The award is given in the sophomore year, based on the first-year experience.
-(Students who entered as first-year students in February 2012 are eligible for this award as well)
+(Students who entered as first-years in February 2014 are eligible for this award as well.)

 Presented annually to the student-athlete who best exemplifies the spirit of community and service demonstrated by Peter Kohn.

 Public service takes shape in many different ways—through volunteering, activism, and advocacy—and these awards recognize the enormous contribution made by our student body to our College, surrounding communities, and beyond.